Wichita Falls man indicted for murder of pregnant 19-year-old - NewsBreak

 The Wichita County Sheriff's Office has released new details about the Saturday plane crash at Wichita Valley Airport.

-WICHITA FALLS (KFDX/KJTL) — Officers with the Wichita Falls Police Department are working the scene after human remains were discovered Thursday night.
-WFPD officers responded to the 2200 block of McKinney Road at 8:06 p.m. on Thursday, August 18, 2022, to investigate what a resident described as a strong odor coming from the field east of the street. […]
+WICHITA FALLS (KFDX/KJTL) – Wichita Falls Police Department is working the scene after human remains were discovered Thursday night.
+WFPD officers responded at 8:06 p.m. to the 2200 block of McKinney Road on August 18, 2022, to investigate what a resident described as a strong odor coming from the field east of the street.
+According to WFPD PIO Sgt. […]

 kswo.com